 Often times, I’m contacted by readers who have hens laying soft shell eggs, even though they’re provided with a calcium supplement.
 In these cases, wood charcoal might help.

 One study performed by researchers showed that chickens offered charcoal mixed with vinegar as part of their diet laid eggs with more collagen in the membranes.
 Not only that, but the eggshell itself was stronger and healthier.

 Yes, you can make charcoal for your chickens right in your backyard.

 Here’s an excellent video to show you how to do it:

-Offer your flock charcoal once it is no longer hot.
-You can either scrape flakes of it off the wood and mix with their feed, or offer separately.
+You can offer your flock charcoal once it is no longer hot.
+You can scrape flakes off the wood and mix them with their feed or offer separately.

-If the charcoal you harvest is powdery, or if you use activated charcoal, then consider mixing it with water or apple cider vinegar.
-If you don’t, your flock could accidentally inhale the powder, which might negatively effect their delicate respiratory systems.
+When the charcoal you harvest is powdery, or if you use activated charcoal, then consider mixing it with water or apple cider vinegar.
+If you don’t, your flock could accidentally inhale the powder.
+This might negatively affect their delicate respiratory systems.

 Maat van Uitert is a backyard chicken and sustainable living expert.
 She is also the author of Chickens: Naturally Raising A Sustainable Flock, which was a best seller in it’s Amazon category.
 Maat has been featured on NBC, CBS, AOL Finance, Community Chickens, the Huffington Post, Chickens magazine, Backyard Poultry, and Countryside Magazine.
 She lives on her farm in Southeast Missouri with her husband, two children, and about a million chickens and ducks.
 You can follow Maat on Facebook here and Instagram here.